beach casting leads

 Big tag ends are not good with worm baits, but help fish baits stay on the hook.

-If you leave a long strand of worm hanging below your hook, fish are going to bite that off and not take the hook.
+If you leave a long strand of worm hanging below your hook, fish are going to bite that off.
+They may not take the hook.
 However, with fish baits leaving a slightly longer tag end can help you get a stronger hook hold on the bait, preventing it from falling off.

 Baiting elastic helps to streamline baits

 Baiting elastic is useful for holding baits to your hooks.
-It stops crabs being able to pull your baits apart so quickly, which in certain marks at certain times of year are a real problem.
-Another lesser known advantage of baiting elastic is that is makes your baits more streamlined, so you can cast further.
-If it sounds like a faff – at least we’re not shaving our legs like cyclists…
+It stops crabs being able to pull your baits apart so quickly.
+In certain marks at certain times of year this is a real problem.
+Another lesser-known advantage of baiting elastic is that it makes your baits more streamlined, so you can cast further.
+If it sounds like a faff – at least we’re not shaving our legs like cyclists!

 Don’t use a beach caster for mackerel fishing

-If you’re going to be doing a lot of feathering and spinning I also wouldn’t recommend a telescopic rod because they tend to be quite a bit heavier than a regular rod.
+If you’re going to be doing a lot of feathering and spinning I also wouldn’t recommend a telescopic rod.
+They tend to be quite a bit heavier than a regular rod.

 For daytime fishing, a rising tide or a high tide are the best times to fish

 Most fish are more plentiful inshore when the tide is pushing in.
-This is because the fish follow baitfish inshore as they are pushed in by the tide.
-It’s also because areas of intertidal zone become submerged with the pushing tide, and lots of delicious morsels don’t get into their holes in time, so make for good eating for the fish.
-Going fishing when the tide is low or going out is rarely the best decision in most UK marks.
-There are of course many exceptions to this rule, particularly for bass.
+This is partly because the fish follow baitfish inshore as they are pushed in by the tide.
+Fishing when the tide is going from mid to low is rarely the best decision in most UK marks.
+There are exceptions though, particularly for bass.

 The best moon for fishing is a new moon or full moon